 Generalized response variables means that the response variables can be specifications from the generalized linear model (GLM).
 These include probit, logistic regression, ordered probit and logistic regression, multinomial logistic regression, and more.
+We use generalized linear response variables in this example.

 Multilevel mixed models refer to the simultaneous handling of group-level effects, which can be nested or crossed.
-Thus you can include unobserved and observed effects for subjects, subjects within group, group within subgroup, ..., or for subjects, group, subgroup, ....
+Thus you can include unobserved and observed effects for subjects, subjects within group, group within subgroup, ..., or for subjects, group, subgroup, See [SEM] Example 30g for an example of a multilevel model.